bit-gpt/registry/chat-falcon-7b-instruct/README.md

 Falcon-7B-Instruct is a 7B parameters causal decoder-only model built by TII based on Falcon-7B and finetuned on a mixture of chat/instruct datasets.
 The model is particularly designed for commercial use and its inference can be run on various GPU configurations. <a href='https://huggingface.co/tiiuae/falcon-7b-instruct' target='_blank'>Learn More</a>

 ## 💻 Hardware Requirements
-To run the `falcon-7b-instruct` service on Prem, you'll need access to a GPU:

-You'd need an A100, A10, or V100.

-### A100 GPUs
-A100 GPUs are preferred for training all model sizes.

-### A10 GPUs

-### V100 GPUs

 > **Memory requirements**: 15.81 GB (15085 MiB).

+To run the `falcon-7b-instruct` service, you'll need the following hardware configuration:

+### Cloud Platforms

+If you are using AWS:

+- Instance Type: `p3.2xlarge` or higher
+- GPU: NVIDIA A100, NVIDIA V100

+If you are using Paperspace:

+- Instance Type: `V100` or higher
+- GPU: NVIDIA A100, NVIDIA V100

+### On-Premise Platforms

+You'll need access to a GPU with the following options:
+- A100 GPUs: A100 GPUs are preferred for training all model sizes.
+- V100 GPUs: The model can be run on V100 GPUs.

 ## 📒 Example Usage